adityajain3jan/GamingMeetsAI/README.md

   * mygame.py: This file contains the code for the 2048 Game environment which has been used for the agent.

  - Soc_Project_Report.md: This file contains the complete progress report, including the links for the various resources that I used.
+ - ProjectReport.pdf: Contains the progress report, in pdf format.

  ## Running the Code:
  ### Requirements: